 On the other side of first court, we have the College Chapel, dating back to the 16th century.
 Cambridge Colleges were originally monasteries, so Chapel was part of the daily routine for monks and for students.
 Thankfully, we have moved on since the 16th century, and students today come from such a wide range of backgrounds that attendance is definitely not compulsory - attend or not as you wish!
-Even if you don't do anything with the Chapel, you may well go to the popular weekly ‘afternoon tea and strawberries’ that Mark, the College Chaplain, organises for students in Easter term.
-Alongside running the chapel and it’s services, Mark is one of the people in College you can go and talk to confidentially about anything and he makes a real effort to get to know students individually.
+Even if you don't do anything with the Chapel, you may well go to the popular weekly ‘afternoon tea and strawberries’ that the College Chaplain, organises for students in Easter term.
+Alongside running the chapel and it’s services, the Chaplain is one of the people in College you can go and talk to confidentially about anything and he makes a real effort to get to know students individually.
 He's always more than happy to have a chat (casual or welfare based) – no particular religious or faith background required!

 Coming back to the Chapel itself, this is a space for services, quiet prayer, music practice or just a calm place to sit and reflect.
 If you like singing, you might like to join the mixed-voice choir, who sing three choral services each week in term time, as well as other events through the year – including Christmas in the buttery.
 If you can’t sing, you can always go listen and support!
 The choir often put on events to raise money for charities selected by the college student union.